RuaaThamer/rideau-canal-monitoring/README.md

 ## AI Tools Disclosure

-Generative AI tools were used selectively for:
-- Documentation drafting and refinement
-- Troubleshooting guidance and explanations

-All system design, configuration, coding, and deployment activities were implemented and verified by the student.
+I used Gemini Pro for code generation and Microsoft Copilot for project documentation and checklist management.
+I also leveraged AI for troubleshooting.
+All system design, configuration, and deployment activities were implemented and verified by me personally.

 ---